The sustainability agenda is becoming increasingly important for society, the authorities and our members.

 Nurseries can contribute to the sustainable management of forests.
 By collaborating with forest managers and contributing plants and expertise, they can help ensure better forests for the benefit of biodiversity and wildlife.

 At the same time, nurseries must also be aware of the impact of invasive plants on Danish nature.
-We must minimise the occurrence of these or ensure that they are handled in a responsible manner to avoid any harmful effects on our ecosystems.
+We must minimize the occurrence of these or ensure that they are handled in a responsible manner to avoid any harmful effects on our ecosystems.